Nexus Mutual (NXM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nexus Mutual Historical Price

-According to the latest data gathered on Nexus Mutual live price page, the current price of Nexus Mutual is 41.93USD.
-The circulating supply of Nexus Mutual(NXM) is 2.73M NXM , giving it a market capitalization of $114.33M.
+According to the latest data gathered on Nexus Mutual live price page, the current price of Nexus Mutual is 46.14USD.
+The circulating supply of Nexus Mutual(NXM) is 2.70M NXM , giving it a market capitalization of $124.74M.

 The Nexus Mutual Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NXM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.